 The Right to Reinstate Before Sale

 Falling behind on a mortgage does not automatically mean losing the property.
 Arizona gives borrowers a defined window to catch up.
-The trustor, a successor in interest, or any party with a subordinate lien may reinstate the loan by paying all amounts currently due, curing any other defaults, and covering the associated costs.
+The trustor, a successor in interest, or any party with a subordinate lien may reinstate the loan.
+They do so by paying all amounts currently due, curing any other defaults, and covering the associated costs.

 The trustor or the trustor's successor in interest, any person having a subordinate lien or encumbrance of record thereon or any beneficiary under a subordinate trust deed, before 5:00 p.m. mountain standard time on the last day other than a Saturday or legal holiday before the date of sale or the filing of an action to foreclose the trust deed, may reinstate by paying to the beneficiary, the trustee or the trustee's agent in a form acceptable to the beneficiary or the trustee the entire amount then due.

 A.R.S. § 33-813(A)The deadline is firm: 5:00 p.m.
-MST on the last business day before the sale date.
+MST on the last business day before the sale date, meaning business days other than a Saturday or legal holiday.
 After that, the right to reinstate is gone.
 Reinstatement does not require paying off the entire loan balance.
-It requires bringing the loan current, plus covering trustee fees, recording costs, and reasonable attorney fees the lender incurred.
+It requires bringing the loan current, plus covering trustee fees, recording costs, and reasonable attorney fees.

 What Reinstatement Costs